-Dad of 15-year-old who crashed SUV, killing 3, gets prison
+Dad of teen who crashed SUV, killing 3, gets prison

 Honesdale, Pa. — A suburban New York man who allowed his unlicensed 15-year-old daughter to drive an SUV that crashed in Pennsylvania’s Pocono Mountains, killing three of her friends, was sentenced Thursday to up to 16 years in prison by a judge who called his behavior “reckless, stupid and selfish.”